 8 Essential Elements of Virtual Sales Training

-Sales productivity has never been more important, yet sales teams today face tougher obstacles than ever as the current crisis makes most in-person interactions impossible.
+Sales productivity has never been more important, yet sales teams today face tougher obstacles than ever.
+The current crisis makes most in-person interactions impossible and, in turn, the need for a solid virtual sales training program has become dire.

 Almost 90 percent of sales have moved to a remote model since the pandemic began, according to McKinsey.
 Almost every B2B company’s products and services are now being sold virtually.
 And to make matters more complicated, many companies are either slowing their buying cycles or freezing them completely.